phac-nml/irida-next/docs-site/docs/user/export/working-with-exports.md

 To create an analysis export from a user workflow execution:
   1. [Navigate](../analysis/working-with-workflow-executions#view-user-workflow-executions) to the workflow executions page.
-  2. Click the workflow execution you'd like to export
+  2. Click the workflow execution you'd like to export.
-  3. Click **Create Export**
+  3. Click **Create Export**.
   4. A pop-up will appear asking if you'd like to give the export a name and whether you'd like to receive an e-mail notification when the export is ready to download.
 Neither of these are required to create the export.

 ## Create Analysis Export from an Automated Workflow Execution